Can I make my mattress firmer? Yes − here's how

 Can a firm mattress cause back pain?

+I asked sleep scientists and chiropractors to explain why your mattress might be causing your back pain and what you can do about it.
 A firm mattress could cause back pain if it pushes on your pressure points and throws your spine out of alignment.
-This would be a particular problem for side sleepers, who need a mattress with a bit of give.
+This would be a particular problem for side sleepers, who need a mattress with a bit of give to cushion their joints.
 It's all about finding the best mattress firmness for you: sufficiently supportive, without feeling inflexible.

-If you've tried everything, and you still can't sleep comfortably on your soft mattress, then it's time to invest in the best firm mattress.
-We've tried and tested classic innersprings, high-tech hybrids, and high-density memory foam models to relieve pressure, ease pain, and keep your spine aligned.
+If you've tried everything, and you still can't sleep comfortably on your soft mattress, then it might be time to invest in the best firm mattress.
+I've ranked and reviewed classic innersprings, high-tech hybrids, and high-density memory foam models to relieve pressure, ease pain, and keep your spine aligned.

 Sign up to the Homes & Gardens newsletter